Elliot Page: 2010s: Rise to prominence

+2020s: Expansion and current work

 In 2019, Page starred in the Netflix miniseries Tales of the City as Shawna Hopkins, which received positive reviews.
 Page, along with Ian Daniel, directed and produced the documentary There's Something in the Water, which is about environmental racism; the film premiered at the 2019 Toronto International Film Festival, and was later released on Netflix on March 27, 2020.
 The film received positive reviews from critics, with The Hollywood Reporter writing that the film, while "made in a standard documentary format that includes a voiceover and a tad too much weepy music", "gets its job done directly enough, underlining a situation that remains dire despite what seems to be a growing level awareness around the country".
 Page will next have a voice role in the upcoming film Naya Legend of the Golden Dolphin and Robodog.

 In August 2021, Page collaborated with Mark Rendall for a music release on Bandcamp.
 The three-track EP has been described as a "lo-fi bedroom pop adventure" in the press.
 In August 2021, he signed an overall deal with Universal Content Productions.
 In September 2021, Page launched a production company, Page Boy Productions, and appointed Matt Jordan Smith to serve as Head of Development and Production.
-In February 2022, it was announced that Flatiron Books had acquired the publishing rights to Pageboy, a memoir written by Page, for $3 million, with the book set to release in 2023.
-In June 2022, Page revealed that he was writing a screenplay with his Mouth to Mouth co-star Beatrice Brown.
+In February 2022, it was announced that Flatiron Books had acquired the publishing rights to Pageboy, a memoir written by Page, for $3 million, with the book set to release in June 2023.
+The memoir debuted at the top of The New York Times Best Sellers List for Nonfiction.

+In October 2022, PageBoy Productions announced the project Backspot with him acting as executive producer.
+Filming in Toronto on the production wrapped in March 2023.
+In June 2023, it was reported that he served as a producer, screenwriter and actor on the upcoming drama film Close to You, which had just wrapped filming.
+Both films premiered at the 2023 Toronto International Film Festival.
+Page was praised for his performance in the latter, winning an award at the 2023 Calgary International Film Festival.

+As of June 2022, Page was writing a screenplay with his Mouth to Mouth co-star Beatrice Brown.
+In January 2025, it was announced that Page would be developing a television adaptation of Beyond: Two Souls after his production company acquired the rights from Quantic Dream.
+Later that same month, it was announced that Page would reunite with Christopher Nolan for The Odyssey (2026).

+Page is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.

 Personal life

-On abortion rights, in 2008, Page described himself as a pro-choice feminist.
-He was one of 30 celebrities who participated in a 2008 online advertisement series for US Campaign for Burma, calling for an end to the military dictatorship in Myanmar.
-Page practices a vegan lifestyle, and PETA named him and Jared Leto the Sexiest Vegetarians of 2014.
-He is an atheist, having remarked that religion "has always been used for beautiful things, and also as a way to justify discrimination".